Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/async_get.md

     g_i += 1
 ```

-Another example, if the job function define as below:
+Let's take a look at another example.
+If the job function is defined as below:

 ```python
 @flow.global_function(type="predict")